agroce/tstl/README.md

 uncovers interesting new never-seen-before code, you may want to repeat this process once you've explored the rarely-covered code from your intial run.
 You can, of course, store swarm coverage and full coverage stats for the focused runs of TSTL, and keep exploring.

+A more systematic way to go about directed swarm testing is to try:

+`tstl_analyzeswarm <filename1> <prefix> --cutoff 0.5`

+to generate triggers and suppressors for ALL coverage targets hit during a run, grouped into equivalence classes (targets with the same set of triggers and suppressors) and ranked by the least-hit target in each equivalence class.
+Just iterating through the generated probability files for the classes for the rarest targets is a good way to go about directed swarm testing.
+The `0.5` above can be any cutoff, above which targets hit by at least that fraction of tests are considered well-tested and ignored.
+Setting this as low as `0.01` can work well, for initial runs producing a large number of tests.

 TSTL and the American Fuzzy Lop (AFL) Fuzzer